shekhardtu/vuejs-workbox/README.md

 # Vuejs Workbox

-## A vuejs development environment setup to code with popular and useful vuejs extensions
+## A vuejs development environment setup to code with popular and useful vuejs extensions.
+I can assure you this will the last extension pack for vuejs development that you will ever be needed.
+Happy coding!
+Cheers!

+#### Please read the recommended workplace settings to enable all extension features.

 ### Brief of included extensions

 * [vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) -
   Vue tooling for VS Code, powered by vue-language-server.

 * [vue-peek](https://marketplace.visualstudio.com/items?itemName=dariofuzinato.vue-peek) -
   This extension extends Vue code editing with Go To Definition and Peek Definition support for components and filenames in single-file components with a .vue extension.
-It allows quickly jumping to or peeking into files that are referenced as components (from template), or as module imports
+It allows quickly jumping to or peeking into files that are referenced as components (from the template), or as module imports

 * [auto-rename-tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag) -
   Automatically rename paired HTML/XML tag, same as Visual Studio IDE does.